Drew Burress

-Andrew Wade Burress (born December 5, 2004) is an American college baseball outfielder for the Georgia Tech Yellow Jackets.
+Andrew Wade Burress (born December 5, 2004) is an American baseball outfielder in the Athletics organization.
+He played college baseball for the Georgia Tech Yellow Jackets.

 Amateur career

 Burress grew up in Houston County, Georgia and attended Houston County High School.
 As a junior, he tied the state record for RBIs with 73.
 Burress hit .430 with 17 doubles, three triples, 13 home runs, 55 RBIs, and 17 stolen bases as a senior.
 He committed to play college baseball at Georgia Tech.

 Burress entered his freshman season at Georgia Tech as the Yellow Jackets starting center fielder.
 He slashed .381/.512/.821 with 25 home runs and was voted the Atlantic Coast Conference (ACC) Freshman of the Year and first-team All-ACC.
 Burress also was voted a consensus first-team All-American at the end of the season.
+In 2024, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.
+He also played for the USA Baseball Collegiate National Team in 2024 and 2025.

+In 2025, Burress hit .333/.469/.693 with 19 home runs for the Yellow Jackets in his sophomore season.
+He was voted first-team All-ACC.

+Burress entered his junior season as the starting center fielder for the Yellow Jackets in 2026.
+He was voted a semifinalist for both the Golden Spikes Award and Dick Howser Trophy in 2024, 2025, and 2026.

+Professional career

+Burress was considered one of the top prospects for the 2026 Major League Baseball draft.
+He was drafted with the 8th pick by the Athletics in the draft.
+On July 20, 2026, he signed with the Athletics for an over-slot signing bonus of $7.5 million, the highest pick to sign an over-slot deal in the draft.

+Personal life

+His father, Andy, was selected by the Cincinnati Reds in the sixth round of the 1995 Major League Baseball draft and played seven years in the minor leagues.